Web Analytics

 Product Owner (de facto)

-After a restructuring unknowingly eliminated the entire product leadership for the vendor portal, no one left in the company understood what it was or what was at stake if it didn't ship.
-The platform wasn't an internal ops tool — it was the entire client relationship layer for every enterprise partner DroneUp would ever take on.
+After a restructuring eliminated the entire product leadership for the vendor portal, no one left in the company understood what it was or what was at stake if it didn't ship.
+The platform wasn't an internal ops tool — it was the client relationship layer for every enterprise partner and the order management surface for their end customers.

 What Was Broken

 The institutional knowledge for the vendor portal walked out the door with three people.
-Leadership's solution was to give enterprise clients access to HubOps — a tool built for FAA-certified pilots, not Walmart store managers or restaurant operators.
-There was no client-facing infrastructure, no champion, and no one who understood why it mattered.
+There was no champion, no documentation, and no one left who could explain why the platform mattered to anyone with budget authority.

 What Was Hidden